codacy/codacy-coverage-reporter/docs/troubleshooting-common-issues.md

 ### Branch not enabled

-The commit reported with the coverage doesn't belong to any branch that Codacy is analyzing:
+The commit associated with the coverage data doesn't belong to any branch that Codacy is analyzing.

 <table>
 <thead>